Get help with prescription drugs from Patient Advocate Foundation.

 Nurses, doctors, and other specialists are part of the Patient Advocate Foundation MedCare Program.
 There are some individuals (both low income patients and caregivers) that can get support from this program.
 It mostly revolves around case management rather than direct aid, but it is often beneficial.

-To learn more on the programs and resources offered, apply for help, or contribute, call the Patient Advocate Foundation at 1-800-532-5274.
+To learn more on the programs and resources offered, apply for help, or contribute, the website is www.patientadvocate.org.
+Or call the Patient Advocate Foundation at 1-800-532-5274.